cdsittampalam/documentation/docs/Deposit & Withdraw.md

 If you do not have a withdrawal address, you need to create one before the transaction.

 As a custodian, you can approve the withdrawal address for the transaction if it is whitelisted.
-However, if the address is deemed insecure, you can reject the new address (see [Approve an Address (Custodian)(#approve-an-address-custodian))
+However, if the address is deemed insecure, you can reject the new address (see [Approve an Address (Custodian)](#approve-an-address-custodian))

 1. Choose the **Withdraw** option in Select Type.